apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Parineeti Chopra ties the knot with Raghav Chadha**
+**Gunmen battle police in Kosovo monastery siege; four dead**

-You can read more about it [here](https://indianexpress.com/article/entertainment/bollywood/actor-parineeti-chopra-ties-the-knot-with-politican-raghav-chadha-8954017/).
+You can read more about it [here](https://www.reuters.com/world/europe/one-police-officer-killed-another-injured-kosovo-gunfire-pm-kurti-2023-09-24/).

 ## Requirements
 - Python 3.8